North West cricket team

 North West (formerly Western Transvaal) plays first-class cricket in South Africa.

 North West Dragons was called Western Transvaal in 1989–90 when it began playing List A cricket in the Nissan Shield, and in 1991–92 when it began playing in the second tier of the South African first-class cricket competition.
 It changed its name to North West in 1996, after the creation of North West province from parts of the former Transvaal Province and Cape Province.

 Under the name Western Transvaal it won no matches at all in its five first-class seasons.
 In its first season as North West it had its first first-class victory when it beat Western Province B by 27 runs in January 1997.

 In October 2004, CSA merged various unions to create six major franchises for domestic competition.

 During the franchise era (2004/05 to 2020/21), North West has merged with Gauteng (formerly Transvaal) to form the Highveld Lions or, more simply, "the Lions" for First Class cricket and Men's Limited Overs competitions.

 The union continued to exist for purposes of women's, youth and development teams and minor competitions.
 In April 2017 the province's administration, North West Cricket, re-branded all the province's teams as the "North-West Dragons".

 During the 2018 Africa T20 Cup, North West scored 262 runs against Limpopo, recording the second-highest total in T20 cricket at the time.

 After CSA disbanded the franchise system and returned to a provincial cricket structure in 2020, the team competed as the North West Dragons in Division 1 of the two-division system in four day, one day and T20 cricket.

+Current squad

+Squad for 2026/27 Season.
+Players in bold have played international cricket.